eneag-sf/eneag-sf/README.md

 - Apex, JavaScript and Typescript enthusiast.
 - I'm very passionate on learning and improving my architect/developer skills everyday
+- Love helping team-mates on deliverying complex solutions with state of the art CI-CD pipelines
 - ∞/21M believer

 ## Find me on